trk9001/afterwards/docs/README.md

-# README
+# Afterwards (aw)

-*For **beb**.*

-## What I want it to be
+## What is this?

-So this is going to be like, a task reminder utility for Linux, written in Bash or Python.
-Off the top of my head, it will be based on the `at` command for Linux and may make use of a lightweight database like SQLite.
-It will play an alarm at the specified time(s).
+This is (going to be) a task reminder utility for Linux, written in Bash or Python or something.
+It will play a user-specified audio track for an alarm and display an alert on the screen, probably.

-For now, the goal is to make something like this:
+### Usage

+This is really tentative.

 ```
 aw <date> <time> [-r mins] <task>

-date
-  Either an actual date like '7/5' (for July 5) or relative stuff like 'today'
-  or 'tomorrow'.
-Maybe even weekdays.

-time
-  Time in 24-hour format.

--r mins
-  An option to sound the alarm 'mins' minutes before the task as well.

-task
-  The actual task.
 ```

-I'm thinking it might have an rc file and/or a config directory to hold any data, database and alarm audio.
+- date: Either an actual date like '7/5' (for July 5) or relative stuff like 'today' or 'tomorrow'.
+Maybe even weekday names.

+- time: Time in the 24-hour format.

+- -r mins: An option to sound the alarm 'mins' minutes before the task as well.

+- task: The actual task.

+### Possible components

+- Language: Bash and/or Python
+- Scheduling: the `at` command on Linux
+- Data/database: SQLite or MySQL or regular text files
+- Visual alert: `notify-send` or `zenity`
+- Audio alert: ?

+#### Misc

+May have one of those `.*rc` runcom files for customization and may store all the data in a `~/.aw/` directory or something.

-## To contribute (or not to contribute, that is the question)
+## To contribute

+Or not to contribute, that is the question.

-Please take a look at the [Issues](https://github.com/trk9001/afterwards/issues), and if you can help with any, please make a pull request.
+Please check the [issues](https://github.com/trk9001/afterwards/issues) out, and if you can help out with any, kindly make a pull request.
 You are also most welcome to open an issue to report a bug or just to chat :)

+## And by the way

+*This is for **beb**.*